 Instructions

-- In a medium sauce pan over medium heat, add 1 cup of sugar and 1 cup of water.
+- In a medium sauce pan over medium heat, add sugar and water.1 cup granulated sugar, 1 cup water

 - Bring to a simmer and simmer until the sugar is fully dissolved in the water.

-- Once the sugar is dissolved, turn off the heat and add your fresh cranberries.
+- Once the sugar is dissolved, turn off the heat and add vanilla and mix well.1 bag of fresh cranberries

 - Turn the cranberries to coat them evenly then with a slotted spoon, remove the cranberries and place on a drying rack.